 Quick breaks can de-stress your holiday

-Get the day started with gratitude.
-As we wake up, the things that must get done today begin to infiltrate our mind.
+When we wake up, the things that must get done that day begin to infiltrate our minds.
 Before our feet even hit the ground, we feel like we’re falling behind and rushing to catch up.

-Rather than starting the day by obsessing over what’s ahead of you, stop for just a couple of moments and give thanks for the positive things in your life, whether that’s your family, your job, or even the opportunity that the coming day holds.
+Rather than starting the day by obsessing over what’s ahead of you, stop for just a couple of moments and give thanks for the positive things in your life, whether that’s your family, your job or even the opportunity that the coming day holds.
 Being grateful can help you to realize that you have a lot of positive things in your life, and you don’t have to stress over making “the perfect holiday.”

-“Try to concentrate only on your breath and not let all those other distractions enter your mind,” said Dr. Chittalia.
+“Try to concentrate only on your breath and not to let all those other distractions enter your mind,” says Dr. Chittalia.
 “You can even come up with a ‘mantra’ to help you keep distracting thoughts out of your mind.
 Given the season, you could focus on a word like ‘joy’ or ‘peace.’
 If a distracting thought does pop into your head, don’t focus on it.
 Let it go and focus on your mantra.”

 Breathing deeply mimics what your body does when you’re relaxed, which sends messages to your brain to calm down.

-A walk outdoors, if possible is also a chance to get some natural light and the vitamin D that comes from sunlight, which can help to ward off feelings of depression and Seasonal Affective Disorder (SAD).
+A walk outdoors, if possible is also a chance to get some natural light and the vitamin D that comes from sunlight, which can help to ward off feelings of depression and seasonal affective disorder (SAD).